AmyangXYZ/PoPo/README.md

 > AI-powered MMD pose generator - Transform natural language into expressive 3D character animations

 **PoPo** bridges natural language and 3D character animation.
-Describe any pose or expression in plain English—from simple gestures to complex emotional scenarios—and watch as AI translates your words into precise MMD character animations in real-time.
+Describe any pose or expression in plain text—from simple gestures to complex emotional scenarios—and watch as AI translates your words into precise MMD character animations in real-time.
+No need to understand complex bone rotations quaternions!

 **🌐 Live demo: [popo.love](https://popo.love)**